xrod/lephad-blazars/README.md

 X Rodrigues, V S Paliya, S Garrappa, A Omeliukh, A Franckowiak and W Winter, *Leptohadronic Multimessenger Modeling of 324 Gamma-ray Blazars* (2023)

+## Example notebook

+The notebook `example.ipynb` (Python 3.10) illustrates the usage of the tables in the repository.

+Below we describe in detail the variables and units in each table.

 ## Model parameters

 The file `model_parameters.csv` contains the best-fit parameters of the model.
 Each line of the table referes to a source in the sample.